jamesvdinh/deepast/scrollprize.org/docs/09_faq.md

 If you want to contribute money to support our operational costs or to increase the prize amounts, please <a href="mailto:nat@nat.org">get in touch</a>!

-### I’m a journalist and I would like to interview someone from the Vesuvius Challenge!
+### I’m a journalist and I would like to interview someone from Vesuvius Challenge!

 Please email press@scrollprize.org.